Emyr Estyn Evans

-Emyr Estyn Evans CBE (29 May 1905 – 12 August 1989) was a geographer and archaeologist, whose primary field of interest was the Irish neolithic.
+Emyr Estyn Evans CBE (29 May 1905 – 12 August 1989) was a Welsh geographer and archaeologist, whose primary field of interest was the Irish neolithic.

 Early life

 He was born in Shrewsbury, Shropshire, the son of a Welsh Presbyterian minister, George Owen Evans.
-He was educated at Welshpool Intermediate (County) School and University College of Wales, Aberystwyth, where he read Geography and Anthropology.
+He was educated at Welshpool Intermediate (County) School in Montgomeryshire and University College of Wales, Aberystwyth, where he read Geography and Anthropology.
 Illness forced him to turn down a post at Oxford University and worked instead for geographer and zoologist H. J. Fleure, preparing contributions for the 14th edition of Encyclopædia Britannica.